osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 # Communities

-OCS Communities help industrial companies share their operational data with external business partners, service providers, and analytics providers.
+OCS Communities helps industrial companies share their operational data with external business partners, service providers, and analytics providers.

 For example, with Communities, OCS tenants can:

 - Share data with external partners without bringing their users inside the corporate firewall or taking extra security precautions.
 - Share data without requiring external users to be onsite.
-- Share data with usexternals partners who do not have a PI System or other required software.
+- Share data with external partners who do not have a PI System or other required software.

-x## Share data with a partner
+## Share data with a partner

 The following process lists the high-level steps that are needed to share data.
 The process consists of creating a community, inviting other tenants, adding users and clients, and then sharing streams of data.